 The Foundation leases office facilities and equipment at various terms under long-term non-cancelable operating lease agreements.
-The leases expire at various dates through 2028 and provide for renewal options.
+The leases expire at various dates through 2029 and provide for renewal options.
 The Foundation includes in the determination of the right-of-use assets and lease liabilities any renewal options when the options are reasonably certain to be exercised.
 The operating lease agreements requires payment of taxes, insurance, and repairs.
-The right of use asset totaled \$141,449 at September 30, 2023.
-The operating lease liability totaled \$143,437 at September 30, 2023.
-Operating lease costs recognized totaled \$101,689 for the year ended September 30, 2023.
+The right of use asset totaled \$510,731 and 141,449 at September 30, 2024 and 2023, respectively.
+The operating lease liability totaled \$513,381 and \$143,437 at September 30, 2024 and 2023, respectively.
+Operating lease costs recognized totaled \$127,257 and \$101,689 for the years ended September 30, 2024 and 2023, respectively.

 The weighted-average discount rate is based on the discount rate implicit in the lease.
 The Foundation has elected the option to use the risk-free rate determined using a period comparable to the lease terms as the discount rate for leases where the implicit rate is not readily determinable.
 The risk-free rate option was applied to the office facilities and equipment leases.
-The weighted-average remaining lease term is 2.7 years and the weighted-average discount rate is 4.00%.
+The weighted-average remaining lease term is 4.28 years and the weighted-average discount rate is 5.03%.